mailpile/Mailpile/README.md

 patches for:

    * A way to view/extract messages/attachments
+   * The ability to compose and send e-mail, and replies
+   * Delivery mode for adding a single message to the index
    * Improve conversation IDs assignment
-   * A way to create filters for auto-tagging messages
-   * The ability to compose and send e-mail, and replies
    * Support for other mailbox formats, maybe even POP3/IMAP indexing
    * A shell scripting interface for automation
    * An XML-RPC interface to the search engine